jaols/PSJumpStart/PSJumpStart/ReadMe.md

 **PLEASE NOTE: versions 2.x.x is not compatible with 1.x.x versions**

-Du the following steps to update existing JumpStart 1.x.x environment to 2.x.x:
+Do the following steps to update existing JumpStart 1.x.x environment to 2.x.x:
 - Replace all `Msg:` settings with `Write-Message:` in `.json` files
 - Replace all  old `.dfp` files with `.json` files
 - Replace local function `Get-LocalDefaultVariables` with a new one from the 2.x.x templates and remove `$MyInvocation` from the call.